Kristina01111000/Drws_site/README.md

 5/2
-- Make rewrites for the homepage for the Four Element Self-Renewal System
 - Add fourelementdoctor to the homepage of GH in a few places
-- Add the social media links to the bottom of GH, for all of them, also link to four element institute?
 - Add patreon link to the 30 day challenge
 - Try cleaning the 30 day challenge up
-- Send them to him when they are ready
 - Double check all of patreon links
 - Add links to the patreon on the four element institute site
 - Get a different picture for the youtube channel profile picture
 - send comments back on the emial he sent me for audio
-- edit the css so that the video is full screen in small screens -> figure out why it is so small in cellphone view, it should go across the screen

 - Also he believes that for cell phone version we should not have a carousel, but instead Actionable buttons/links to the carousel videos They might load the site to phones quicker too he suggests. -> seperate the view into desktop and cellphone?, look into it, it might make the site look messy, we could have a group of links? like the slides but not slides, just textboxes in columns ? go over the homepage changes